PCI-DSS Compliance Checklist [Definition + 13 Steps]

 Establishing exactly what part of your systems is covered by the PCI DSS should be carried out at least once a year, and always prior to your annual assessment.

 Once the CDE has been identified, any vulnerability must be analyzed and fixed.
-Compliance reports must also be verified for accuracy and if any vulnerability was found, validation reports must be created to prove the fix.
+PCI compliance reports must also be verified for accuracy and if any vulnerability was found, validation reports must be created to prove the fix.

 Almost any systems these days have a wireless component.
 For e-commerce this could be: